guihtryb/store-manager/README.md

-# Welcome to the Store Manager project!
+<h1 align="center"> Welcome to the Store Manager project! </h1>

+  This project is an REST API for the management of a store, where is possible create, visualize, delete and update products and sales;

 # Skills

+- Model-Service-Controller architecture;
+- Improve maintainability and reusability of the code;
+- REST patterns
+- Connect application with different databases;
+- Node.js;
+- MySQL;
+- Unit tests to all layers;

 ---